mongodb/specifications/source/change-streams.rst

 - Perform server selection
 - Connect to selected server
-- Issue a ``killCursors`` command with the original cursor id
-    - This process MUST NOT be allowed to throw an exception in the event that the server receiving the ``killCursors`` command has no knowledge of the cursor the driver is trying to close.
 - Execute the known aggregation command, specifying a ``resumeAfter`` with the last known ``resumeToken``

+A driver SHOULD attempt to kill the cursor on the server on which the cursor is opened during the resume process, and MUST NOT attempt to kill the cursor on any other server.

 Notes and Restrictions